gem/oq-engine/doc/engine/What's-new.md

 expected ground motion values for given magnitudes and distances, with the additional option of amplifying the ground motions based on source or site attributes.
-To use this option the user need only specify `GMPETable(gmpe_table=path/to/table.hdf5)' in place of the conventional GMPE.
+To use this option the user need only specify `GMPETable(gmpe_table=path/to/table.hdf5)` in place of the conventional GMPE.
 Further guidance regarding the construction of the HDF5 files will be provided in the documentation in due course.

-10. Added near-fault directivity probabilistic seismic hazard analysis for classical PSHA calculations with simple fault sources.
+10. Near-fault directivity probabilistic seismic hazard analysis for classical PSHA calculations with simple fault sources was added to hazardlib.
 We implemented the most recent NGA-WEST2 directivity model and the associated GMPE which is, up to now, the only GMPE model explicitly including the effect.
 More details can be found in the manual.

-11. Several other features have been implemented in hazard and you can
+11. Several other features have been implemented in hazard and you can have a look at the [changelog](https://github.com/gem/oq-hazardlib/blob/engine-1.5/debian/changelog).

-12. The oq-lite command-tool has been enhanced; it is possible to use it to execute the same calculations that you would run with the command ``oq-engine --lite``.
-The difference is that ``oq-lite`` only works on a single machine, not on the cluster.
-On the plus side, it does not require having a celery instance up and running. ``oq-lite`` is also especially useful to perform some preliminary analysis before you run a large computation on the engine.
+12. The ``oq-lite`` command-tool has been enhanced; it is possible to use it to execute the same calculations that you would run with the command ``oq-engine --lite``.
+The difference is that ``oq-lite`` only works on a single machine, not on a cluster.
+On the plus side, it does not require having a celery instance up and running.

+13.``oq-lite`` is especially useful to perform preliminary analysis before you run a large computation on the engine.
 Running
 ``$ oq-lite info --report <my_job.ini>``
-will generate a text file with a report on the expected size of your computation before you start anything large.
+will generate a text report on the expected size of the computation.
+It is recommended to generate such report before you start anything large.
 Currently the functionality only works for hazard calculations but it is expected to grow in the future.

-13. Several other improvements have been made to oq-lite, too many to list them all here; please see the [changelog](https://raw.githubusercontent.com/gem/oq-risklib/engine-1.5/debian/changelog) for the complete list.
+14. Several other improvements have been made to oq-lite, too many to list them all; please see the [changelog](https://raw.githubusercontent.com/gem/oq-risklib/engine-1.5/debian/changelog) for the complete list.

-14. We added a functionality `write_source_model` to serialize sources in XML.
+15. We added a functionality `write_source_model` to serialize sources in XML.
 Also we improved the reading of XML files and the error message in case of invalid files.
-Finally, we have removed the dependency on lxml, thus making the OpenQuake suite more portable across different platforms and much easier to install.
+Finally, we have removed the dependency on lxml, thus making the OpenQuake suite more portable across different platforms and easier to install.

-15. We added a check on the site parameters distance.
+16. We added a check on the site parameters distance.
 If a site model file is provided in a hazard calculation, and if no site parameters are available within a radius of 5 km for a particular site, a warning is raised.
 The goal is to signal the user if she used an